gerner/projects/_posts/2024-01-26-winlink-pat-linux.markdown

 `-P RTS` is the PTT type: RTS uses one of the rings on the audio jack I think.
 But that's just how PTT control works on the FT-65.
 That might work for other HTs too.

+NOTE: I've done a little bit of playing with AX.25 packet mode radio using [Direwolf][direwolf] and discovered that Direwolf's DTR PTT option doesn't work on my Yaesu FT-65R.
+I needed to add the DTR option.
+In fact, I played around with rigctl and could not get it to activate PTT using RTS.
+I believe that means I need to use DTR and NOT RTS, but I haven't confirmed that.

 ### HT: Yaesu FT-65R